 These vehicles handle horribly and this is most apparent in the races which are just dreadful.
 Physics also don't apply in the slightest bit as you can literally do flips in mid-air with what seems like random design.
 The vehicles and the environments were well done having a nice bit of realism to them while also capturing the look of differing included Monster Trucks as well.
 In the Trials type levels you were aiming to complete time or score points all while capturing these golden CRUSH letters scattered throughout and honestly didn't get the point of it.
 Every portion of the game also includes progression so when you beat one level you unlock new levels or Monster Trucks.

 Monster Jam: Crush It! has some interesting concepts with the Trials copying area being a decent start.
 It just never feels like a complete package in anyway instead opting to add a series of random mini games together.
 The vehicles handle poorly with no regard to even the slightest bits of physics and while that could be fun it just wasn't here.
 It's got the loud noises, large cars and spirit of Monster Jam while not at all being a very entertaining game.
 Things also tend to just get bland after playing for awhile and it never feels distinct or aims to provide an exciting time.
 There's a decent amount of content present, some well captured environments and potential here though nothing cohesive or worthwhile.

-Review Done on Monster Jam: Crush It for Xbox One
+Monster Jam: Crush It Review on Xbox One

 Review Code Provided by Sandbox Strat